tidymodels/tidymodels.org-legacy/content/learn/models/coefficients/index.markdown

 ---
 title: "Working with model coefficients"
 tags: [parsnip,tune,broom,workflows]
-categories: []
+categories: [model fitting]
 type: learn-subsection
-weight: 6
+weight: 5
 description: |
-  Create models that use coefficients, extract these values from fitted models, and plot them.
+  Create models that use coefficients, extract them from fitted models, and visualize them.
 ---

 ## Introduction

-There are many types of statistical models.
-Some of them have coefficients (a.k.a. weights) for each term in the model.
-Good examples of these models are linear or logistic regression but more complex models (e.g. neural networks, MARS) can also have model coefficients.
-There is always interest in examining the estimated coefficients.
+There are many types of statistical models with diverse kinds of structure.
+Some models have coefficients (a.k.a. weights) for each term in the model.
+Familiar examples of such models are linear or logistic regression, but more complex models (e.g. neural networks, MARS) can also have model coefficients.
+When we work with models that use weights or coefficients, we often want to examine the estimated coefficients.

-This article describes how to retrieve the estimated coefficients from models when fit using tidymodels.
+This article describes how to retrieve the estimated coefficients from models fit using tidymodels.
 To use the code in this article, you will need to install the following packages: glmnet and tidymodels.
-This requires parsnip version 0.1.7 and workflows version 0.2.3 or greater.

-## A simple linear regression
+## Linear regression

-Let's start with a simple linear regression model:
+Let's start with a linear regression model:

 `$$\hat{y} = \hat{\beta}_0 + \hat{\beta}_1x_1 + \ldots + \hat{\beta}_px_p$$`

-The `\(\beta\)` values are the coefficients and the `\(x_j\)` are model predictors (a.k.a. features).
+The `\(\beta\)` values are the coefficients and the `\(x_j\)` are model predictors, or features.

-For the example, we'll use the [Chicago train data](https://bookdown.org/max/FES/chicago-intro.html) where we try to predict the ridership at the Clark and Lake station (column name: `ridership`) with the previous ridership data 14 days prior at three of the stations.
+Let's use the [Chicago train data](https://bookdown.org/max/FES/chicago-intro.html) where we predict the ridership at the Clark and Lake station (column name: `ridership`) with the previous ridership data 14 days prior at three of the stations.

 The data are in the modeldata package: